maestrano/maestrano-ruby/README.md

   # worry we take care of forwarding any email you would send to this address
   #
   # config.sso.creation_mode = 'real' # or 'virtual'

+  # ==> Account Webhooks
+  # Single sign on has been setup into your app and Maestrano user are now able
+  # to use your service.
+Great!
+Wait what happens when a business (group) decides to
+  # stop using your service?
+Also what happens when a user gets removed from a business?
+  # Well the endpoints below are for Maestrano to be able to notify you of such
+  # events.
+  #
+  # Even if the routes look restful we issue only issue DELETE requests for the moment
+  # to notify you of any service cancellation (group deletion) or any user being
+  # removed from a group.
+  #
+  # config.webhook.account.groups_path = '/maestrano/account/groups/:id',
+  # config.webhook.account.group_users_path = '/maestrano/account/groups/:group_id/users/:id',
 end
 ```